sh4tteredd/nothing-phone-1-tools/README.md

 ## TODO:

 Fix super partition sporadics issues.
 On some cases it seems to "lock" the flashing directly to the dynamic partition (system, vendor etc...)

+Maybe a GUI App to make easier for everyone

 ## Credits: